isomerpages/moe-nanchiauhigh/_our-talent-development/Applied Learning Programme (ALP).md

 Servo motor and the “SERVO” command.<br>
 Liquid Crystal Display (LCD) and the “LIBRARY” command.

-**Tier 1: Secondary One Applied Learning Programme (basic) (Health Science) Module in Semester Two**
+**Tier 1: Secondary One&nbsp;Applied Learning Programme (basic) (Health Science) Module in Semester Two**

 The students will undergo 6 lessons of Forensic Science.
 The lessons consists of Introduction to DNA, Identification of blood types, Agarose Gel Electrophoresis, Glass and Plastic Analysis, Finger-printing Analysis and solve the “murder”.

-**Tier 1: Secondary Two Applied Learning Programme (advanced) (Emerging Technologies) Module (whole year)**
+**Tier 1: Secondary Two&nbsp;Applied Learning Programme (advanced) (Emerging Technologies) Module (whole year)**

 Secondary 2 students delve deeper into Arduino programming and aim to fabricate devices focusing on healthcare problems.
 Students form teams of 4 and do research projects.
 They have to conduct research projects to investigate how the bacteria growth is affected by the external physical conditions such as the frequency and intensity of sound and light as well as temperature.
-In doing the projects, the students need to make use of what they have learnt in secondary 1, for example electronics circuits construction and Arduino Programming as well as microbiology techniques fabricate devices.
-They will complete their project by writing the  reports and presenting their project findings clearly using PowerPoint slides to their classmates.
+In doing the projects, the students need to make use of what they have learnt in secondary 1, for example electronics circuits construction and Arduino Programming as well as microbiology techniques fabricate devices.&nbsp;They will complete their project by writing the&nbsp; reports and presenting their project findings clearly using PowerPoint slides to their classmates.